thekoushikdurgas/appointmentbackend/docs/api/apollo.md

 **Notes:**

 - Returns only UUIDs, not full contact data (efficient for bulk operations)
-- Supports all the same filters as the search endpoint
+- **Accepts the same request body and query parameters as `/api/v2/apollo/contacts/count` endpoint, plus an additional `limit` parameter**
 - Useful for exporting specific contact sets or bulk updates
 - When `limit` is not provided, returns all matching UUIDs (unlimited)
 - Company name filters can be combined with Apollo URL filters